dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_configuration.rst

-Locate an unused neighboring qubit that can be coupled to the problem qubit, apply to this ancillary qubit a flux-bias offset of magnitude greater than :math:`JM_{\rm AFM} I_p / \Phi_0` (see equation :math:numref:`qpu_equation_quantum_hamiltonian` in the |doc_processor|_ guide), and set the coupling strength between the problem and ancillary qubits equal to the needed linear bias.
+Locate an unused neighboring qubit that can be coupled to the problem qubit, apply to this ancillary qubit a flux-bias offset of magnitude greater than :math:`JM_{\rm AFM} I_p / \Phi_0` (see equation :math:numref:`qpu_equation_quantum_hamiltonian` in the :ref:`qpu_annealing` section), and set the coupling strength between the problem and ancillary qubits equal to the needed linear bias.

 :numref:`Figure %s <fluxBiasOffsetsHVsJ>` shows the probability of state :math:`-1` for a qubit, :math:`q_1`, annealed 1000 times for each value, in